 The auditor, Deloitte Ireland LLP ("Deloitte"), were appointed to the Group on 20 June 2013 following shareholder approval at the 2013 Annual General Meeting ("AGM") on that date.
-Furthermore, Deloitte were re-appointed as auditor of the Company at the last AGM held on 6 May 2021 and shall hold office until the conclusion of the next AGM of the Company pursuant to section 382 of the Companies Act 2014.
+Furthermore, Deloitte were re-appointed as auditors of the Company via written resolution of the sole shareholder on 24 June 2021 and shall hold office until the conclusion of the next AGM of the Company pursuant to section 382 of the Companies Act 2014.
 Their continued appointment will be proposed to the shareholders for approval at the next AGM.
 Deloitte have indicated a willingness to continue in office in accordance with section 383(2) of the Companies Act 2014.
 Subject to this approval at the next AGM, Deloitte will step down as auditor at the conclusion of the 2023 AGM, having at that point served as the Group's statutory auditor for the maximum legally permitted unbroken tenure in office of 10 years.